How can mediation become long term?

-More often than not, a long term contract is also a high value contract.
-The problem that causes a delay in one part will have a knock-on effect to the entire contract.
+More often than not, a long-term contract is also a high value contract.
+The problem which causes a delay in one part will have a knock-on effect to the entire contract.

 It is therefore critical to all the parties to a dispute that there is a procedure set up whereby every dispute can be resolved as fast as possible.